-Materials/Requirements: A cooperative volunteer "student" - or two.
+Materials/Requirements: Angle Grinder DVD and Lesson Plan.
+A cooperative volunteer "student" - or two.

 What to Do: After students have gained a level of familiarity with the grinder or other tool, invite another teacher or adult who has no experience with the tool to visit your classroom.
 Have your students take turns instructing the newcomer in various aspects of using and caring for the tool - set up, use, maintenance, clean up.
-Make sure your students stress the importance of using the guards.
+Make sure your students stress the importance of the use of the guards.